 To achieve QTS via the AO route, you’ll need to present detailed evidence that you meet the standards.
 Your teaching will be assessed in a school by an accredited and approved AO provider.
 You’ll also need to meet all the entry requirements at section A1 of assessment only criteria and supporting advice before you can be accepted onto the route.

 This way of achieving QTS is only available to unqualified teachers who have taught in at least two schools, early years and/or further education settings.

 A number of universities, colleges, schools and SCITTs around the country offer AO.
 Their criteria for entry may vary, and you will need to apply to them directly if you are interested in this route to QTS.
-You can register with us for more information and help with the application process.
-Find more information on GOV.UK.

 How to apply